Heading

 Checking whether the bookmark exists

-We should probably check whether the bookmark exists before trying to access it.
-Otherwise, the macro will crash.
+We need to check whether the bookmark exists before trying to access it, or the macro will crash and pop up and annoying error message.
+A rough conditional statement would be something like:

 ActiveDocument.Bookmarks.Exists("BookmarkName")

 The Exists method is True if the bookmark exists in the ActiveDocument and False if not.
-We then use it in a conditional statement:
+Since it gives us a Boolean result, we can use it directly in a conditional statement as our decision-making condition.

 End If